Untouched photo of 61-year-old after

 Step 4 - Make hair healthier and thicker

 Exercise and nutrition.
-Hair can actually grow healthier, thicker, and
+Hair can actually grow healthier, thicker,

-available for many years and can be purchased at most large discount stores for
+- Minoxidil (topically applied) has been available for many years and can be

-commonly from grape seeds, and even more
+- Procyanidin is a fruit extract, commonly from grape seeds, and even more

-abundant in the skins of apples17, and is available in the form of daily capsules from Apple Poly
+abundant in the skins of apples, and is available in the form of daily capsules

-chemicals and harsh handling18.
+to damage from chemicals and harsh handling.

 In summary, good nutrition and proper hair care can make the difference between